 These products are an investment and I want to help you get the most bang for your buck.
 Let’s take a closer look at some options and see if we can figure out the best pellet grill for the money.

 In order for you to decide which pellet smoker is best for you we need to understand the fundamental differences between these grills.
+By the way, if you are trying to decide between a pellet grill and an electric smoker then you might want to check out this article on the best Masterbuilt electric smokers.

 These differences are the Three C’s: Controller, Capacity, Construction